Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Encounter** **Attack** **13** (**Free Action**) ● **Focus, Martial, Consistent**
 > **Self**
 > **Trigger** You hit a creature.
-> **Hit** You and all allies in open range can score a critical hit against the creature you hit on a natural roll of 18, 19, or 20 until the start of your next turn.
+> **Hit** You and all allies in sight can score a critical hit against the creature you hit on a natural roll of 18, 19, or 20 until the start of your next turn.
 > **Maintain Move** The effect persists until the start of your next turn.
 You cannot maintain if you or any ally scored a critical hit the previous round.

 > #### Positive Reinforcement